 There are many problems with this account, not least the ontological unclarity of terms like “placeholder” and “pattern”.
 A set of more substantial problems can be illustrated by the example of a law, for example a law against trespass in relation to a certain plot of land.
 How is such a law to be understood from Searle’s point of view?
 Certainly some reference to possible activities must be included in any coherent account, both to possible activities of breaking the law and to possible activities of enforcement.
 But how would we formulate this account without making any reference to the law itself?

-In Smith and Searle 2003, Searle argued that the X counts as Y formula is itself “intended as a useful mnemonic to remind us that institutional facts only exist because people are prepared to regard things or treat them as having a certain status and with that status a function that they cannot perform solely in virtue of their physical structure”.
+In Chapter 4, Searle argued that the X counts as Y formula is itself “intended as a useful mnemonic to remind us that institutional facts only exist because people are prepared to regard things or treat them as having a certain status and with that status a function that they cannot perform solely in virtue of their physical structure”.
 If the formula is not to be taken ontologically seriously, however, then how can Searle claim so much on its behalf in the context of a highly ambitious social ontology?

 In his new book, Making the Social World.
 The Structure of Human Civilization (2010), the formula is replaced by a new statement of what Searle sees as “the most general logical form of the creation of institutional reality”, which reads as follows: